java-operator-sdk/samples/tomcat/README.md

 ## EventSources
 The TomcatController is listening to events about Deployments created by the TomcatOperator by registering a DeploymentEventSource with the EventSourceManager.
-The DeploymentEventSource will in turn register a watch on all Deployments managed by the Controller (identified by the `managed-by` label).
+The DeploymentEventSource will in turn register a watch on all Deployments managed by the Controller (identified by the `app.kubernetes.io/managed-by` label).
 When an event from a Deployment is received we have to identify which Tomcat object does the Deployment belong to.
 This is done when the DeploymentEventSource creates the DeploymentEvent.

-The TomcatController has to take care of setting the `managed-by` label on the Deployment so the DeploymentEventSource can watch the right Deployments.
+The TomcatController has to take care of setting the `app.kubernetes.io/managed-by` label on the Deployment so the DeploymentEventSource can watch the right Deployments.
 The TomcatController also has to set `ownerReference` on the Deployment so later the DeploymentEventSource can identify which Tomcat does the Deployment belong to.
 This is necessary so the frameowork can call the Controller